 Sadly there is no betting facility built into the app.
 No odds are shown here either.
 The app is purely focussed on providing high-quality cricket media coverage, news, and statistics.
 Therefore helping with my decisions on what to bet on, just not aiding me in actually placing my bets.

-There is plenty of betting apps out there so the fact that this was missing wasn’t a great hardship.
+There is plenty of betting apps for cricket out there so the fact that this was missing wasn’t a great hardship.
 Moreover, it probably helped me to digest the information better due to a less cluttered screen.